top of page

 A “M” tattoo is no longer considered essential but if your pet does need an anaesthetic it can be performed at that time.

-This is tailored to suit your situation.
+This is tailored to suit your individual situation and can include intestinal worms, fleas, ticks and heartworm.
 While we are very lucky Heartworm is not endemic to South Australia, so you don't need to treat if you dog remains in the state, but it is important if you dog travels out of the state they are protected from Heartworm.
 Our staff can advise you on a heartworm prevention treatment for your particular needs.